What is the Fellowship of the CAR (FCAR)?

 Health advocacy will be underlined in all other competencies and professional activities of the candidate will be assessed on their impact on social accountability.

-Each completed application will be reviewed by the CAR Awards Working Group.
+Each completed application will be reviewed by the CAR's Awards Selection Standing Committee.

-Successful applicants will be notified in January to assist with the planning of their attendance at the CAR Awards Ceremony.
+Successful applicants will be notified in January to assist with the planning of their attendance at the CAR's Awards Ceremony.
 This ceremony occurs at the CAR’s Annual Scientific Meeting (ASM) usually held in April.